-We have built a loyal and premium consumer base in major Chinese cities for our on-demand grocery retail business, and our consumers are essential to our success.
+We have built a loyal and premium consumer base in major Chinese cities for our on-demand DMW retail business, and our consumers are essential to our success.
 Our primary target consumers are the middle-class consumers in major Chinese cities.
 Overall, our consumers are relatively young, tech-savvy, and adept at online shopping and social shopping.
+Over half of our consumers are between 26 to 35 years old and close to one-third of our consumers are between 36 to 45 years old, according to iResearch.
 This population possesses the strongest demand for efficient grocery delivery services and represents the largest segment of our consumer base.
 We are especially attractive to the following types of consumers: parents who cook for the family, gourmets who have a high standard for food, and white-collar professionals.

-For the years ended December 31, 2018, 2019 and 2020, we had approximately 5.1 million, 7.2 million and 8.7 million effective users on our mobile application "Missfresh" and "Missfresh" Mini Program, respectively.
-Since 2020, we have focused on the growth of effective users with the annual spending per effective user increasing from RMB558.0 in 2018 to RMB690.4 in 2019 and to RMB712.8 in 2020.
+For the years ended December 31, 2018, 2019 and 2020, we had approximately 5.1 million, 7.2 million and 8.7 million effective users on our "Missfresh" mobile application and Mini Program, respectively.
+Since 2020, we have focused on the growth of higher value users.

+The annual spending per effective user increasing from RMB558.0 in 2018 to RMB690.4 in 2019 and to RMB712.8 in 2020.
 We sold 245.3 million, 450.4 million and 554.9 million items to our effective users in 2018, 2019 and 2020, respectively, which testify to the management capability of our supply chain.
-We also closely track numbers including total orders placed by effective users, which was 32.5 million, 59.1 million and 65.1 million in 2018, 2019 and 2020 respectively.
+We also closely track total orders placed by effective users, which was 32.5 million, 59.1 million and 65.1 million in 2018, 2019 and 2020, respectively.
+GMV attributable to our effective users grew from RMB2,836.0 million in 2018 to RMB4,951.9 million in 2019 and RMB6,184.0 million (US\$960.4 million) in 2020.